 Some crested gecko owners sometimes notice a kind of beetle in the terrarium.
-In most cases, this beetle is the result of a (uneaten) mealworm that was left in the terrarium.
+In most cases, this beetle results from an (uneaten) mealworm left in the terrarium.
 Below you can find an image of mealworms and a mealworm beetle.
 If you notice this beetle in your terrarium, just remove it and be more careful in the future.

 The mealworm is the larval stage of the mealworm beetle.
-The beetle goes, as most other holometabolous insects, through four stages of life: egg, larva, pupa and adult.
+Like most other holometabolous insects, the beetle goes through four stages of life: egg, larva, pupa, and adult.
 Mealworms will eat and grow until they can transform and go into the pupal stage.
 Mealworms will go through this larval stage in four to six weeks.
-They can reach a length of up to 1 inches (2.5 cm) long and can weigh 10 to 11 grams.
+They can reach a length of up to 1 inch (2.5 cm) and weigh 10 to 11 grams.

 Mealworms as a food source for crested geckos

-Since mealworms are a popular choice among feeder insects, the nutritional value is well-known.
+Since mealworms are popular among feeder insects, their nutritional value is well-known.
 The following table shows the average nutritional value for mealworms as feeder insects based on the numbers in the MSD Veterinary Manual.

 Are mealworms good for crested geckos?

 Mealworms are good for crested geckos when given in moderation.
 They are very high in protein.
 However, they also are high in fat, have a bad Ca:P ratio, and contain a hard exoskeleton (made from chitin).
 This exoskeleton can cause impaction or constipation.